 Carbon dioxide is considered to be the greatest attractant to mosquitoes, and they can sense it from more than 50 yards away.
 Why is this important?
 Because we breathe out carbon dioxide, so it is virtually impossible to keep mosquitoes completely away.
-In fact, when the female mosquito (which is the one that bites) sense carbon dioxide (that is, our breath), she will fly in a zigzag pattern, back and forth, until she finds the source -- the people breathing.
+In fact, when the female mosquito (which is the one that bites) senses carbon dioxide (that is, our breath), she will fly in a zigzag pattern, back and forth, until she finds the source.

 Movement, Sweat, and Heat Bring Mosquitoes Flying

-Like that guy or girl, mosquitoes are attracted visually, so movement can bring them to you instead of the person sitting still next to you.
-And the heat and sweat caused by such movement can make a person even more attractive.
-So if some of the people are very active (playing volleyball, tennis, or other sport), the combination of their increased breathing, movement, sweat, and heated bodies are very likely to attract the mosquitoes over the person who is sitting very still.
+Mosquitoes are attracted visually, so if you're moving, they can be attracted to you instead of the person sitting still next to you.
+Additionally, the heat and sweat caused by your movement can make you even more attractive.
+So if some of the people are very active (such as when playing sports), the combination of their increased breathing, movement, sweat, and heated bodies are very likely to attract the mosquitoes over the person who is sitting very still.

-Unless, that is, that person is sitting and drinking beer.
-A study by the National Center for Biotechnology Information (NCBI) measured the ethanol content in people's sweat, and their sweat production and skin temperature before and after they drank 12 ounces of beer.
-The results showed more mosquitoes landed on the people after they drank the beer than had before they did.
+A study by the National Center for Biotechnology Information (NCBI) measured the ethanol content in people's sweat, testing their sweat production and skin temperature before and after they drank 12 ounces of beer.
+The results showed an increase of mosquitoes landing on the subjects after they drank the beer than before.